huantrinh1802/m_taskwarrior_d.nvim/README.md

     - If the task is in Takswarrior:
       - If nothing changes, nothing get updated
       - If the descriptions are different, it will update the description in the buffer as I prefer TaksWarrior to be source of truth
+- `:TWSyncCurrent`: similar to `TWSyncTasks` but only sync the current task
-- `TWUpdateCurrent`: quickly update the description of the task so you don't have to use the edit command
+- `:TWUpdateCurrent`: quickly update the description of the task so you don't have to use the edit command
-- `TWEditTask`: toggle a float window, which can edit the task.
+- `:TWEditTask`: toggle a float window, which can edit the task.
   - Using the `task {id} edit` behind the scene
   - It will update the description in the buffer if you editted it in the popup
-- `TWView`: a quick view of more details of the task
+- `:TWView`: a quick view of more details of the task
   - It is focusable so you can copy texts from their
   - It will be dismissed once the cursor moves or reenter the buffer
+- `:TWRunWithCurrent`: extract the current UUID, and ask user for input.
+Run the command as follow `!task {uuid} {user input}`

 ### Task Dependencies

 - Nested checkboxes are depended on the parent checkbox

 ```markdown
 - [ ] Task 1 # Has 1.1, 1.2, 1.2.1 as dependencies $id{d4452942-ac6e-46c6-b110-001ea731c676}
   - [ ] Task 1.1 # Has none $id{53389315-5975-4db9-a796-1cd2514e1be1}
   - [ ] Task 1.2 # Has 1.2.1 as dependency $id{ea843624-37c0-429c-89c6-19f661149668}
     - [ ] Task 1.2.1 $id{792e57a6-ea55-4c9e-ab32-9e840d66088d}
 ```

 ## License

 This plugin is licensed under the MIT License.
 See the LICENSE file for more